amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 everything through a single incremental entrypoint, `aim_deploy.sh`, which layers on top of three building-block scripts and a `kind`-based test harness.

+AMD's stack distinguishes two things that our scripts both cover (see References).
+An AIM (AMD Inference Microservice) is the inference container that serves one model and self-selects optimized runtime parameters for the hardware;
+AIM Engine is the Kubernetes operator that deploys and manages those containers at scale.
+We run an AIM container directly at level 1 (through `aim_base_check.sh`), and we install and drive AIM Engine at levels 2 to 4.

 ## Incremental deployment

 `aim_deploy.sh` deploys AIM into a cluster that already exists, one level at a